 Impacts and Mitigation

-Biological Objectives would not divide an established community, conflict with any land use planning, nor conflict with conservation plans.
+The Stream Biological Objective would not divide an established community, conflict with any land use planning, nor conflict with conservation plans.

 Monitoring and assessment activities would provide additional information on water quality and beneficial use attainment for agencies to use when determining if environmental effects occur and for documenting mitigation of those effects.
 Monitoring and assessment activities would also provide additional information on water quality and beneficial use attainment for properties within an applicable habitat conservation plan or natural community conservation plan.